 When to split in Blackjack?

-If you want to dig deeper and get a better understanding on how a chart including surrender options work read the blackjack strategy chart guide.
+If you want to dig deeper and get a better understanding of how a chart including surrender options works read the blackjack strategy chart guide.

 Glossary Of Online Blackjack Terms and Expressions